BarchamMal/The-LotR-Mod/README.md

  - Looting:
    - Items: First, I'd like to say that as minecraft players can hold 64 * 37 = 2368 cubic meters of iron (And in Mevans' LotR mod storage was not hard to get, which I enjoyed) I am not worried too much about players holding a _lot_ of items.
    - Carcases: When players kill animals (or orcs, men, elves, trolls, etc when I add them) they will drop Carcases.
 A carcase contains all the loot of that creature, and can be taken apart by holding a sword in your mainhand, and the carcases (they can stack) in your offhand and interacting (right clicking).
 Technically a carcase could have a thousand stages (different items it turns into i.e. Dead Cow, Skinned Dead Cow, Cow Skeleton) but mostly they will have 2-5 stages.

+## Code code (the code this mod's code must follow)
+ - Splitting materials: I've noticed that many mods have all they're blocks registered in one file.
+(ModBlocks.java) I consider this a messy way of coding.
+ - In this mod, code is split up into a lot of different files, there is a folder for each metal/material (i.e. Bronze, Copper, OrcSteel, Iron) then, in that folder there are three files: (X represents the material's name) (other comment: there are a few exceptions, as with Misc)
+     ```
+       - XArmorMaterial,
+       - XToolMaterial,
+       - XMaterial,
+     ```
+    Each file has a certain purpose:
+      - XArmorMaterial: If you know how adding armors work then you already know what this does.
+Every armor item gets it's stats from an ArmorMaterial.
+      - XToolMaterial: Same as the ArmorMaterials, tools and weapons get they're stats from ToolMaterials.
+      - XMaterial: In this file is registered the nuggets, ingots, ores  (3), armors, tools, weapons, ArmorMaterial, and ToolMaterial.

 ## Credits
 - Why are these always at the end?
 Shouldn't they be at the beginning?